Who we are

 With our writing and design talents, we can provide various means of communication, from appealing presentations to policy documents, public brochures, models and other conversation pieces that portray the story of the new organisation.

-A book on public library architecture
+Order: 'Imagination and Participation'.
+Our book on public library architecture

 For several years now, we’ve been developing new forms of public library work at the Ministry of Imagination.
 Our aim is to design libraries that actively use the collection; where space is created for a new work process in which co-creation, knowledge sharing and participation are fundamental.
 But what does this mean for the architecture of public libraries?
 Existing programs of requirements offer no solutions, so we embarked on an exploration into the new role of the library and, in particular, into the architecture and form language that goes along with it.